-Technology is increasingly used to capture evidence and the use of body worn videos is presently being used by security staff within Wales and is being considered by the Welsh Ambulance Service.
+Technology is increasingly used to capture evidence and the use of body worn videos is presently being used by security staff within Wales and is being piloted by the Welsh Ambulance Service.

-Any Substantive amendments to this document should be agreed in writing by the Parties and must be consistent with the nationally agreed protocols and standards.
+Any amendments should be agreed in writing by the Parties and must be consistent with the nationally agreed protocols and standards.